 - Mixing Suboxone with other drugs and alcohol

-- Running out of the medication before prescription ends
+- Running out of the medication before the prescription schedule expires

 - Continuing to use medication despite the consequences